Juniorl2987/sep11-freedom-project/entries/entry02.md

 >      </head>

 According to the EDP, I'm in part 5, create a prototype, you can see in the code above, I currently only know how to set up and the basics of Authentication.
+The only thing I need to do to finish setting it up is to add a sign in button and set up firestorm.

 What I'm trying to make is a web app in which I can record data using Firebase.
 This web app consists of certain ideas, a homework tracker, a trip planner, and just to record things in general like goals and ideas similar to NotePad.